TulaneCS/PACE/submission.md

 ## Camera-ready Requirements
 - Authors will be given an extra 1000 words to incorporate required changes from the reviewers.
 Final submissions can be up to 6000 words.
+- Camera-ready submissions should be de-anonymized and author names, email addresses, and affiliations should be added.

 ## Presentation Requirements
 - At least one author of each accepted paper is required to attend the workshop in-person to present the work.